-Your new favorite kids' music class!
+Your new favorite kid class!

-Video > Watch WeBop teacher Tanesha sing the classic children's book Goodnight Moon
+Video > Tanesha sings Goodnight Moon

-The Spring session is 8 weeks.
+The Winter session is 8 weeks.
+Choose a time slot:

 WeBop classes meet at the MLK FAME Community Center at 3201 E Republican St in the Madison Valley neighborhood.
 Click here for map.

 $160 for 8 week session.
-Payment plans available!
+Payment plans available.

-Meet WeBop Director Tanesha Ross
+Meet WeBop Directors

 A graduate of Cornish College of the Arts, Tanesha began her career at the Village Theatre, the 5th Avenue Theatre, and Seattle Childrens Theatre, all of which propelled her to New York, where she performed on Broadway and a Broadway National Tour.
 With her training in Kindermusik, she has taught with ASTEP (Artists Striving to End Poverty), working with children in Florida, New York, and South Africa.

 Kelly is the former Director of Concert Bands and Jazz at Washington Middle School (her alma mater).
 A graduate of Roosevelt High School and the University of Washington, she is rooted in Seattle's celebrated tradition of music education.
 Kelly plays trombone in Banda Vagos, a traditional Mexican Banda, performing throughout the Puget Sound area on a weekly basis.